leocov-dev/packwiz-web/README.md

 ### Security

-By default, admins may create user accounts with passwords managed by the service.
+By default, admins may create user accounts with passwords managed by the backend service.
-Additionally, admins may configure OIDC providers and a user can choose to link their account to one.
+~~Additionally, admins may configure OIDC providers and a user can choose to link their account to one.~~ Not ready yet

 The static file server is reasonably secure against directory traversal attacks and can only serve files directly inside the packwiz dir.